codeunion/simple-servers/README.md

 # A Sequence of Simple Servers

-For a detailed overview and instructions, [visit the the project wiki](https://github.com/codeunion/simple-servers/wiki).
+For a detailed overview and instructions, [visit the project wiki](https://github.com/codeunion/simple-servers/wiki).

 To get started, you'll need to